GithubRaviSharma/RaviPortfolio/Readme.md

 To explore my portfolio:

-1. Visit the portfolio website at [YourPortfolioWebsite.com](https://githubravisharma.github.io/Ravi-sPortfolio/).
+1. Visit the portfolio website at [Ravi'sPortfolio](https://githubravisharma.github.io/Ravi-sPortfolio/).
 2. Navigate through the different sections using the menu or navigation links.
 3. Watch video walkthroughs of my projects, view certifications, contact me, learn more about me, and download my resume.

-## Technologies Used
+## Frameworks Used

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** W3 API for contact form functionality